 Brilliant!
-Vogue Scandinavia is here…what took them so long, we might ask?
+Big welcome to Vogue Scandinavia …what took it so long, we might ask?
 The world’s leading glossy will cover the best design in the five Nordic countries, Denmark, Norway, Sweden, Findland and Iceland.
-Much has been written and said about the Nordic look, but the style has been overshadowed by super creative French and Italian designers in other, already established, Vogue editions.
+Much has been written and said about the Nordic look, but it has ben in the shade of super creative French and Italian designers in other established Vogue editions.

-Still Scandi design has pushed to the front row in recent years: home decor, fashion, jewelry, food, architecture and engineering, and films.
+Still Scandi design has pushed its way to the front row in recent years.
+Home decor, fashion, jewelry, food, architecture and engineering, and films.
 Think of names such as BoConcept, By Malene Birger, Pandora, Noma, the bridge between Denmark and Sweden and award winning films such as The Hunt, Festen and Another Round.
 There’s more than enough to fill a bumper glossy each month.

-As ever the big question: who is on the cover of the launch issue this August?
-Greta Thunberg may be a surprise pick, but this edition is rather right-on….
-Sustainability is the key word in this launch edition so perhaps little surprise they should go for the most famous Scandi today, amongst the younger generation.
-Not a regular on the catwalk but a refreshing move that makes the world’s leading glossy brand more readable and interesting.
-And yet….
+As ever the big question is who is on the cover of the launch issue this August?
+Greta Thunberg may be a surprise pick, but this edition is rather unexpected and right-on….
+Sustainability is the buzz word in this launch edition so perhaps little surprise they should go for the most famous Scandi today.
+Greta is not a regular on the catwalk but her cover shot is a refreshing move.

 Greta Thunberg on the Cover of the first Vogue Scandinavia

-We’ll be looking closely at VS’s interior pages where they say about Scandinavian design: “The world looks to our interiors as a masterclass in clean lines – the pinnacle of chic simplicity.
+We’ll be looking closely at VS’s interior pages.
+One of them says about Scandinavian design: “The world looks to our interiors as a masterclass in clean lines – the pinnacle of chic simplicity.

 “It’s about filling the space with pieces you love – pieces that tell a story, pieces that if you held an ear close enough would have a beating heart.”

-We couldn’t agree more…the Nordic look is as much about what isn’t there as the story behind what IS there.
+We couldn’t agree more…the Nordic look is as much about what is NOT there as the story behind what IS there.

-When people criticise Scandi minimalism for being dull, too neutral, monochrome, too white or too grey, often it’s because they’ve swept through design boutiques passing products off as Scandinavian design.
+When people criticise Scandi minimalism for being dull, too neutral, monochrome, too white or too grey, often it’s because they’ve been influenced by magazines or blogs which pretend to be Scandi.

 Vogue Scandinavia promises us a mix of art, design, accessories and lifestyle pieces from all the Scandinavian counties, which we can’t wait to see.